gupta-shantanu/dumpcode/chromeBOT/ReadMe.md

 #ChromeBOT
 :frog: A python bot that plays dinosaur game hidden in chrome browsers.
-Works only on windows and with 32 bit version of python3.

 * PIL (**python image library**) and win32 module are required, install them using pip.
 *